The Reformist Agenda

 My plan:

-• Tax “Hoarded Housing”: Higher taxes on corporations and investors who buy up homes and price out families.
+Tax “Hoarded Housing”: Higher taxes on corporations and hedge funds who buy up homes as investment strategy and price out families.

 A fair economy starts with a fair tax code — one that rewards hard work and incentivizes treating workers with dignity.